VityaSchel/telegram-channel-mirror-mtproto/README.md

 ## Config

 Use config.json to adjust you needs.
 Config changes require restart.
+Config is validated using Yup before connecting to API.

 ### `native_copy`